californiapolicylab/hashed-linkage/README.md

 ```

-## Example
+## Full example

-For a complete example of all of the above code in action, see `hashed_merge_template.Rmd`.
+For a complete example of usage of the linkage code, see `hashed_merge_template.Rmd`.